 - a.
 The same procedures for the smaller spills will be followed with the exception that the Radiation Safety Officer must be notified immediately.
-If the RSO is not available, then the chair of the Radiation Safety Committee or a member of the College-wide Emergency Response Team should be notified. - b.
+If the RSO is not available, then the chair of the Radiation Safety Committee or a member of Public Safety should be notified. - b.
 Isolate the contaminated area from all unauthorized laboratory personnel.
 This may involve closing and locking the laboratory door and or taping off a section of the hallway if the spill occurs in the corridor.
 Spills of this magnitude are easily cleaned up if localized and contained.
 Coworkers, while their intentions are good, may track the material to uncontaminated areas and increase the magnitude of the problem.